andrew/ultimate-awesome/README.md

 - [awesome-3d-point-cloud-denoising](https://github.com/agarnung/awesome-3d-point-cloud-denoising) - A curated list of awesome 3D point cloud denoising papers.
 - [awesome-agora](https://github.com/AgoraIO-Community/awesome-agora) - Useful collection of Agora resources.
 - [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
 Feel free to create a PR to add to it!.
+- [survey-authorship](https://github.com/baixianghuang/survey-authorship) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges (SIGKDD Exploration)".
 - [awesome-restaurants](https://github.com/beatinaniwa/awesome-restaurants) - Awesome restaurants in Japan.
 - [awesome-energy-tools](https://github.com/BiaPri/awesome-energy-tools) - Central hub offering an extensive collection of datasets and tools for energy-related applications.
 - [awesome-mycroft-community](https://github.com/ChanceNCounter/awesome-mycroft-community) - Awesome stuff made by the Mycroft community.